 Go to LeapFrog’s website and click on the Search hospital and surgery center ratings button.
 Searching by zip code is the easiest.

 The results are presented as a long list of events covering patient care and safety.

-The main web page also has a separate link to Leapfrog Hospital Safety Grade.
+The main web page also has a separate link at bottom of the page to Leapfrog Hospital Safety Grade.